kimuju0811/webtoonfiller/README.md

 This repository contains a sample iOS app built with SwiftUI that lets you manage and review webtoons.
 The app implements the features described in [WEBTOON_APP_SCRIPT.md](WEBTOON_APP_SCRIPT.md).

-Open the `WebtoonApp` folder in Xcode to run it on iOS.
+Open `WebtoonApp.xcodeproj` in Xcode and select an iOS simulator or device to run the app.

 ### API setup